SAP-samples/teched2023-IN260/exercises/ex_optional/README.md

 > **Tip:** You can also easily adjust the `@Async` behaviour to use the `ThreadContextExecutors` class.
 This is documented [here](https://sap.github.io/cloud-sdk/docs/java/features/multi-tenancy/thread-context#spring-integration).

 The `ThreadContextExecutors` is essentially the same as the `Executors` class.
-But in addition to just running the new thread it also propagates the relevant context objects () the new thread.
+But in addition to just running the new thread it also propagates the relevant context objects to the new thread.
-And it takes care of cleaning up the context before the thread is eventually recycled for the next async operation.
+Additionally, it takes care of cleaning up the context before the thread is eventually recycled for the next async operation.

 > **Tip:** You can also extend the `ThreadContextExecutors` class to register your own context objects that need to be propagated to new threads.
 This is documented [here](https://sap.github.io/cloud-sdk/docs/java/features/multi-tenancy/thread-context#passing-on-other-threadlocals).